Johnny One Note Flippers.com Left Flipper Right Flipper OnLine Shopping Cart Click here to order Parts Tweeting games just in! Instagram

 This applied to a "Freddie" System 3 series game, and the problem was an open fuse @ F6 - looked good, but showed open with a meter.

-Gottlieb Sound/Speach Board - not booting reliably.
+Gottlieb Sound/Speech Board (A6) (schematic E-20921)- not starting reliably, remains silent or makes odd noises.
 This problem has bugged me for decades and I finally got around to looking into fixing it.
 Found a TI document on how Powerup for Clock circuits can lead to disallowed states and that was describing the issue - the Clock Divider was not always outputting 900 KHZ, sometimes it would put out 4MHZ or more.
 So I ended up adding a 47PF (470) capacitor across the Clock and /Q2 output and it solved the problem.
 Nice stable clock!
 So if your sound board is not booting reliably add the cap as shown in the photos.
 John :-#)#

 Schematic Boot Fix Detail Cap Location Capacitor location